Ancient Agora: Skip-the-line e-Ticket and Audio TourAthens, Greece

 Select date and participants

 Tiny, happy person who wanted to be a writer but by accident became an Archaeologist.
-You will find me in libraries working on my PhD.
-I am the one with the blue hair.
+You will find her in libraries working on her PhD.
+She is the one with the blue hair!

 |Address||Ancient Agora of Athens|